Winter Discount: 20% Off

 The second workshop will help you create your intro/outro, commercials, select music, do advanced editing, and promotion of the podcast.
 You can take just this Fundamentals class or register for both this class and the Advanced class together for a bundle price.

 Points that will be covered, as well as skills taught:

 - How can it benefit your company, your department, and even you?

 - Choosing elements that will best convey the tone of the show.

 - Creating detailed checklists for each episode so you don’t leave anything to chance.

 - Choosing your team and the duties to assign to them, so your inbox, task, and follow up list won’t blow up.

 - Pay the extra to have your own domain!

 Steps for you as a host—how to vet and prepare your guest:

 - How to “test” them to ensure they are a fit for your program.
 Their headshot looks good, but can they speak?
-Sounds like a cold question to ask, but you need to know how to tactfully test the waters before solidifying the invitation.
+It sounds like a cold question to ask, but you need to know how to tactfully test the waters before solidifying the invitation.